goshiphq/goship-cms/content/blog/cost-to-ship-furniture.md

 ---
 keywords: moving cross country
 author: GoShip Admin
-title: How Much Does It Cost To Ship Furniture?
+title: How Much Does It Cost To Ship Furniture Cross Country?
-intro: >-
-  Whether you are moving cross country, planning a relocation, or just selling a piece of furniture, shipping can be challenging.
+intro: Whether you are moving cross country, planning a relocation, or just selling a piece of furniture, shipping can be challenging.
 Shipping furniture seems like a simple process at first, however, it can be complicated or too expensive.
 You want your items to be protected so that they reach the destination safely.
 A major concern when choosing a shipping partner is how much does it cost to ship furniture, and that’s why shippers seek affordable, reliable furniture shipping platforms.
 How much does it cost to
 postedAt: 1556686850000
 news: true
-description: Whether you are moving cross country, planning a relocation, or just selling a piece of furniture, shipping can be challenging.
+description: Whether you are moving or shipping furniture cross country, planning a relocation, or just selling a piece of furniture, shipping can be challenging.
 Shipping furniture seems like a simple process at first, however, it can be complicated or too expensive.
 You want your items to be protected so that they reach the destination safely.
 A major concern when choosing a shipping partner is how much does it cost to ship furniture, and that’s why shippers seek affordable, reliable furniture shipping platforms.
 How much does it cost to
 altText: moving cross country
 image: https://storage.googleapis.com/goshiprepo/prod/blog/images/cost-to-ship-furniture.jpg
 ---